Premier League predictions: Back goals to flow on Super Sunday when Newcastle host Liverpool

-Watch free Premier League highlights of all matches just after full-time; watch Sheffield United vs Man City & Newcastle vs Liverpool live on Sky Sports
+Watch free Premier League highlights of all matches just after full-time; watch Newcastle vs Liverpool live on Sky Sports

 Our resident tipster and betting guru Jones Knows thinks Newcastle vs Liverpool on Super Sunday is a must-watch and shares his betting angle of attack.